unicef/react-org-chart/readme.md

 React component for displaying organizational charts.

-This component is based on https://github.com/coreseekdev/react-org-chart, and we added a few customizations that fitted better for our needs.
+This component is based on https://github.com/coreseekdev/react-org-chart.
+On top of it, we added a few customizations for our needs.

 # Features

 Original:
 - High-performance D3-based SVG rendering
 - Lazy-load children with a custom function
 - Handle up to 1 million collapsed nodes and 5,000 expanded nodes
+- Pan
+- Zoom in and zoom out

 Added:
 - Lazy-load of parents